Keyword Clustering: The Ultimate Guide to SEO Success

 Defining and analyzing your competitors is another major step in keyword research.
 Explore who’s leading in organic search results and what are their most profitable keywords and discover the best-performing PPC ads in your niche.
 Semantics comparison available in SE Ranking’s Competitive Research can show you keyword overlaps between different domains: phrases common for your major competitors will be on your must-target list.
 Click on the Missing tab to get a full list of keywords that your website does not rank for.

-Creating keyword clusters
+Creating topic clusters

 Now that you have a full list of keywords existing in your niche, it’s time to create keyword clusters and eliminate the queries you won’t need.
 Let’s compare how grouping works if done manually and automatically and then review all the steps you need to take to cluster your queries in SE Ranking.